Computerized Parcel System (CPS)

 The computer where CPS is installed must have the correct communication ports for the scale and printers to be used.
 Generally any bar code reader may be used as long as its data input simulates keyboard entry.
 International shippers may need to have both a thermal printer and a laser printer to be able to produce all the necessary international documents.
 For a list of compatible scales and printers see below.

-1 CPS can be used with 32-bit and 64-Bit versions of Microsoft Windows 7 and above systems but requires the User Account Control (UAC) to be turned off.
+1 CPS can be used with Microsoft Windows 10 but requires the User Account Control (UAC) to be turned off.
 For the best performance use a Pentium class 1 GHz processor or higher with 4 GB RAM or more.
 Speed of processing packages is increased by using a faster processor and the amount of memory available.

 2 Standard requirements are usually more than sufficient but if large amounts of history data are retained more storage space may be required.